BestTimesToVisit.com Logo

 safety

-While Aruba is generally very safe, it's always wise to be aware of your surroundings, especially at night.
-Keep valuables secured and avoid leaving them unattended on the beach or in your rental car.
+Aruba is known for being very safe, but it's always wise to be aware of your surroundings, especially at night.
+Keep valuables secure and out of sight in your hotel room or rental car, and never leave your belongings unattended on the beach.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.